jgscott/STA380/exercises/README.md

 - class.a, class.b:  indicators for two classes of building quality (the third is Class C).
 These are relative classifications within a specific market.
 Class A buildings are generally the highest-quality properties in a given market.
 Class B buildings are a notch down, but still of reasonable quality.
 Class C buildings are the least desirable properties in a given market.
 - green.rating:  an indicator for whether the building is either LEED- or EnergyStar-certified.
 - LEED, Energystar:  indicators for the two specific kinds of green certifications.
-- net:  an indicator as to whether the rent is quoted on a ``net contract'' basis.
+- net:  an indicator as to whether the rent is quoted on a "net contract" basis.
 Tenants with net-rental contracts pay their own utility costs, which are otherwise included in the quoted rental price.
 - amenities:  an indicator of whether at least one of the following amenities is available on-site: bank, convenience store, dry cleaner, restaurant, retail shops, fitness center.
 - cd.total.07:  number of cooling degree days in the building's region in 2007.
 A degree day is a measure of demand for energy; higher values mean greater demand.
 Cooling degree days are measured relative to a baseline outdoor temperature, below which a building needs no cooling.
 - hd.total07:  number of heating degree days in the building's region in 2007.
 Heating degree days are also measured relative to a baseline outdoor temperature, above which a building needs no heating.